Public Fiduciary: Commonly Asked Questions

 The Office of the Public Fiduciary should be considered only as a last resort.
 When a person becomes physically or mentally incapacitated and needs a guardian or conservator, the responsibility of guardianship or conservatorship is best dealt with by the family.

-Yes, the Public Fiduciary has a claim against the estate of the ward, protected person or decedent for responsible expenses and fees incurred in the administration of the guardianship, conservatorship or decedent's estate.
+Yes, the Public Fiduciary has a claim against the estate of the ward, protected person or decedent for reasonable expenses and fees incurred in the administration of the guardianship, conservatorship or decedent's estate.

 The office of the Public Fiduciary is required to visit its client's four times each year and to otherwise fulfill the duties of guardian that includes the following: